rolwin100/rolwinreevan_gatsby_blog/content/2020-04-08-why-I-migrated-my-website-from-worpress-to-gatsby?/index.md

 1. If you have a team of more than 5 non-technical people working for some content marketing company then going for WordPress will be a good idea because gatsby involves a bit of technical work.
 If you are a javascript developer or a full stack web developer who wants to just build his portfolio and have a blog then gatsby is a good idea if you are maintaining the website by yourself.

 2. If cost is not much of your concern and ease of use is your concern then going for wordpress is a good idea.
-Because Wordpress involves a lot of plugins like wp-bakery etc that makes drag and drop functionality easier.
+Because Wordpress involves a lot of plugins like wp-bakery, yoast, etc, that makes drag and drop functionality and SEO easier.
 If cost is your concern and you are ready for some little hard work you can go for Gatsby.

-3. If you are planning for an online e-commerce application for small businesses with email marketing then Wordpress is better than Gatsby.
+3. If you are planning for an online e-commerce application for small businesses with email marketing then Wordpress is probably a better solution than Gatsby I believe.

 4. SEO and Performance in mind with minimal cost then `Gatsby` is the solution you can build a SPA and PWA applications easily with `Gatsby`.
+Even wordpress has some cool plugins like `Yoast`.

 ## Building a Gatsby application

 There are plenty of different ways to build gatsby websites.
+To start with you can look into official [gatsby docs](https://www.gatsbyjs.org/docs/) and the tutorials on their [site](https://www.gatsbyjs.org/tutorial/).
+There are also a list of [plugins](https://www.gatsbyjs.org/plugins/) that can help you to develop your site faster.
+For more comparision about Wordpress with Gatsby you can check this [link](https://www.gatsbyjs.org/features/cms/).
 You can go through the starters which are available over the internet.
 I have also open-sourced my website [Rolwin Reevan](https://rolwinreevan.com) on my [Github page](https://github.com/rolwin100/rolwinreevan_gatsby_blog).
 You can use this starter to build your portfolio.
 I have put in a lot of effort to build this starter.
 So please make sure you give a star for this repo.